 - The breasts gain weight and size over time as we age.
 As the tissue increases, the breasts can have droop with the natural breast tissue hanging below the implant.

-Droopy Breasts (Breast Ptosis)
+Augmentation Revision for now Droopy Breasts (Breast Ptosis)

 If the natural breasts are flat, augmentation makes them bigger with an uplifted shape.
 However, if breasts have become deflated by weight changes, pregnancy, or aging, augmentation will either re-elevate the breasts and nipple or just fill the volume of the breasts while leaving some droop.
 Some droop is natural and desirable depending on your age and personal preference.
 If there is too much droop after breast augmentation, a breast lift would be beneficial.
 It is better to decide this ahead of time but it is difficult to predict the degree of lift with augmentation alone.
 For patients who had an augmentation in the past and now have droop from stretch over time, a breast lift would be one way to maintain breast size with an uplifted look.

-High Riding Breast Implant (too high)
+Revise a High Riding Breast Implant (too high)

 After breast augmentation, many women are told their breast implants “will settle” and “not to worry” about implants that appear too high.
 While this is true to some extent, implants should be close to their final position by two weeks.
 This is when scar tissue forms, acting to hold the implant in its final position.
 Massage and “breast bands” can help during the first couple weeks.
 Sometimes high positioning is a result of surgical error in placement or submuscular position that prevents the implant from achieving its proper position.